vishalpatil0/Python-CWH-/How to create package in python/readme.txt

 3)	Third run setup.y like = python setup.py sdist bdist_wheel  (Note: make sure you have wheel installed)

-4)	Fourth there will be to folder created by above command (dist,build) go to dist folder and install the package pip install package_name
+4)	Fourth there will be two folder created by above command (dist,build) go to dist folder and install the package pip install package_name